Bang-Bang Club

-The Bang-Bang Club was a group of four conflict photographers, Kevin Carter, Greg Marinovich, Ken Oosterbroek, and João Silva, active within the townships of South Africa between 1990 and 1994 during the transition from the apartheid system to a constitutional democracy.
-This period included much factional violence, particularly fighting between African National Congress and Inkatha Freedom Party supporters, after the lifting of the bans on both political parties.
-The Afrikaner Weerstandsbeweging and other groups were also involved in the violence.
+The Bang-Bang Club was a group of four conflict photographers, Kevin Carter, Greg Marinovich, Ken Oosterbroek, and João Silva, active within the townships of South Africa between 1990 and 1994 during the transition from a herrenvolk democracy (apartheid system) to a multiracial democracy.
+This period included much factional violence, particularly fighting between African National Congress (ANC) and Inkatha Freedom Party (IFP) supporters, after the lifting of the bans on both political parties.
+The Afrikaner Weerstandsbeweging (AWB) and other groups were also involved in the violence.

 A film about the group, also titled The Bang Bang Club, directed by Steven Silver premiered at the Toronto International Film Festival in 2010.

 History

 The name "The Bang Bang Club" was born out of an article published in the South African magazine Living.
 Originally named The Bang Bang Paparazzi, it was changed to "Club" because the members felt the word paparazzi misrepresented their work.
 The name comes from the culture itself; township residents spoke to the photographers about the "bang-bang" in reference to violence occurring within their communities, but more literally, "bang-bang" refers to the sound of gunfire and is a colloquialism used by conflict photographers.

 On 18 April 1994, during a firefight between the National Peacekeeping Force and African National Congress supporters in the Thokoza township, friendly fire killed Oosterbroek and seriously injured Marinovich.
 An inquest into Oosterbroek's death began in 1995.
 The magistrate ruled that no party should be blamed for the death.
 In 1999, peacekeeper Brian Mkhize told Marinovich and Silva that he believed that the bullet that killed Oosterbroek had come from the National Peacekeeping Force.

 In July 1994, Carter committed suicide.

 On 23 October 2010, Silva stepped on a land mine while on patrol with U.S. soldiers in Kandahar, Afghanistan and lost both legs below the knee.